kcybulski/prosody-modules/mod_pubsub_post/README.markdown

+---
+summary: Publish to PubSub nodes from via HTTP POST/WebHooks
+---

 # Introduction

-Lets you easily publish data to PubSub using a HTTP POST request.
+This module is a fairly generic WebHook receiver that lets you easily publish data to PubSub using a HTTP POST request.
 The payload can be Atom feeds, arbitrary XML, or arbitrary JSON.
 The type should be indicated via the `Content-Type` header.

 ``` {.bash}
 curl http://localhost:5280/pubsub_post/princely_musings \